 12-4-37.
-Statewide voter registration file--County auditors to transmit changes to secretary.
-The secretary of state shall establish a computerized system for maintaining and utilizing the voter registration file and transmitting voter registration information from each county auditor to the Office of the Secretary of State.
+Statewide voter registration file--County auditors to transmit changes to secretary--Security--Promulgation of rules.
+The secretary of state shall establish and maintain a computerized system for maintaining and utilizing the voter registration file and transmitting voter registration information from each county auditor to the Office of the Secretary of State.
+The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, to develop and implement procedures to secure the computerized system used for the voter registration file from external threats that could damage the integrity of the voter registration system.

 Each county auditor shall transmit any changes to the master registration file or the absentee voter log to the secretary of state on a daily basis.
 The county auditor shall transmit updated information contained in the county voter registration system, including voter registration information and voter election history information, to the Office of the Secretary of State not later than July fifteenth after each primary election and December fifteenth after each general election.

-Source: SL 2001, ch 66, § 1; SL 2010, ch 74, § 10; SL 2011, ch 77, § 1.
+Source: SL 2001, ch 66, § 1; SL 2010, ch 74, § 10; SL 2011, ch 77, § 1; SL 2023, ch 44, § 14.

 12-4-38.
 County auditor's file is official record in event of discrepancy.
 The statewide voter registration file maintained by the secretary of state shall be considered a duplicate file of the official voter registration records held in each county office.
-If there is any discrepancy between the statewide voter registration file maintained by the secretary of state and the master registration file maintained by the county auditor, the master registration file maintained by the county auditor is the official file.
-However, for federal elections the statewide file shall be the official voter registration file.
+If there is any discrepancy between the statewide voter registration file maintained by the secretary of state and the master registration file maintained by the county auditor, the master registration file maintained by the county auditor, the master registration file maintained by the county auditor, for federal elections the statewide file shall be the official voter registration file.
 Upon request from the secretary of state, each county auditor shall transmit the county's entire voter file to the state voter registration file.

-- 12-4-39.
+12-4-39.
 Promulgation of rules--Scope.
-The secretary of state may promulgate rules pursuant to chapter 1-26 concerning: - (1) Procedures for the establishing the statewide voter registration file; - (2) Transmission of the voter registration information from the county to the Office of the Secretary of State;
+The secretary of state may promulgate rules pursuant to chapter 1-26 concerning:

+(1) Procedures for the establishing the statewide voter registration file;

+(2) Transmission of the voter registration information from the county to the Office of the Secretary of State;

-- (3) Procedures for determining duplicate voter registration; - (4) Dissemination of the information from the statewide voter registration file; and - (5) Establishment of fees for information provided from the statewide voter registration file.
+(3) Procedures for determining duplicate voter registration;

+(4) Dissemination of the information from the statewide voter registration file; and

+(5) Establishment of fees for information provided from the statewide voter registration file.

 12-4-40.
 Identification of duplicate voter registration--Notification.
 The secretary of state may use the statewide voter registration file to identify any duplicate voter registration within the state.
-If the secretary of state has determined that there is a duplicate voter registration, the secretary of state shall notify the county whose official master registration file contains the oldest duplicate registration and such county shall remove the person from the voter registration file.
-If the secretary of state has identified a potential duplicate voter registration, the secretary of state shall notify the person registered in the county whose official master registration file contains the oldest potential duplicate registration.
+If the secretary of state has determined that there is a duplicate voter registration, the secretary of state shall notify the county whose official master registration file contains the oldest duplicate registration and such county shall remove the person from the voter registration, the secretary of state shall notify the person registered in the county whose official master registration, the secretary of state shall notify the person registered in the county whose official master registration, the secretary of state shall notify the person registered in the county whose official master registration file contains the oldest potential duplicate registration.
 The secretary of state shall notify such person in a manner consistent with the provisions of § 12-4-19.1.